 Welsh Terrier Health Information and LinksWe have been fortunate to have enjoyed relatively good health for over one hundred years as a breed.
 Unfortunately no breed is without health concerns, and we also have a few areas that fanciers should be watching for.
 The goal of this section of my website is to provide you with more information, what questions to ask, and where to look for more information.
 As others provide links and information, I will try to update my site to reflect this.

 This is an important topic to me.
 I (Larisa Hotchin) have been an active member of the Health Committee of the Welsh Terrier Club of America (WTCA) for a number of years now.
-Michael and I helped develop the on-line health incident and death report for the WTCA, and I write a quarterly update for the WTCA newsletter on the topic.
+Michael and I helped develop the on-line health incident and death report for the WTCA, and I write an annual update for the WTCA newsletter on the topic.

 CLICK HERE FOR THE ON-LINE LINK TO REPORT A HEALTH INCIDENT OR DEATH

 (reports are received annonymously, unless you provide your contact information)

 I always tell new prospective owners that any dog, of any breed, can develop almost any disease.

 However, some diseases occur at a higher incidence levels in certain breeds.
 It seems like from many reports that I have seen that the few diseases reported in Welsh Terriers occur at no greater incidence than they do in any other breed at risk for the condition (Epilepsy, PLL & Glaucoma, Allergic Skin Condition, and Low Thyroid are noted on the Welsh Terrier Association and Welsh Terrier Club of America documents).
 However, some diseases can now be avoided through DNA testing, and others reduced through responsible breeding, food and environmental information about pedigrees and appropriate testing.